05696601 Introduction to Big Data Ecosystem 🏖️🌏

 Project Proposal Due

-Feb 2 Lab #4 - MinIO
+Feb 2 Lab #4 - PySpark and Ray Data for Distributed Data Transformation

-A4 Due
+A2 Due

 Project Checkpoint 1 Due

-Feb 23 Lecture #8 - Stream Processing
+Feb 16 Lecture #7 - Stream and Incremental Processing

 Project Checkpoint 2 Due